junxit/us-congress-bills-109/metadata.md

 - 2005-02-09 — Introduced in House
 - 2005-02-09 — Introduced in House
 - 2005-02-09 — Referred to the House Committee on Resources.
+- 2005-02-17 — Referred to the Subcommittee on Forests and Forest Health.
+- 2005-09-27 — Subcommittee Hearings Held.
+- 2005-10-19 — Committee Consideration and Mark-up Session Held.
+- 2005-10-19 — Ordered to be Reported by Unanimous Consent.
+- 2005-10-19 — Subcommittee on Forests and Forest Health Discharged.
+- 2005-11-10 — Placed on the Union Calendar, Calendar No. 155.
+- 2005-11-10 — Reported by the Committee on Resources.
+H. Rept.
+109-285.
+- 2005-11-10 — Reported by the Committee on Resources.
+H. Rept.
+109-285.